jovangolic/Project-Cinema/README.md

 - insert into seat(seat_number, hall_id, available) values(9,1,true);
 - insert into seat(seat_number, hall_id, available) values(10,1,true);
 - Also, you can add more halls and more seats.
 That's up to you.
+- In package.json in fronted part of application, jwt-decode is this version: "jwt-decode": "^3.1.2"

 ## Features